First Parish owns and is stewards of three significant structures:

 The Meeting House structure today is not the original of the parish.
 The first Meeting House (1736) was sold to a Baptist group in 1809 and is still used by The First Baptist Church of Westwood.

-Today's Meeting House was built in 1840.
+Today's Meeting House was completed that same year at a cost of $5,500.
+It was dedicated on March 1, 1809.
 In 1969, that structure was added to and improved upon, increasing capacity and updating facilities.
 By and large, this is today's Meeting House.

 Classrooms, social space, and offices